bridgecrewio/checkov/README.md

 To skip a whole directory, use the environment variable `CKV_IGNORED_DIRECTORIES`.
 Default is `CKV_IGNORED_DIRECTORIES=node_modules,.terraform,.serverless`

+#### VSCODE Extension

+If you want to use checkov's within vscode, give a try to the vscode extension availble at [vscode](https://marketplace.visualstudio.com/items?itemName=Bridgecrew.checkov)

 ## Alternatives

 For Terraform compliance scanners check out [tfsec](https://github.com/liamg/tfsec) and [Terraform AWS Secure Baseline](https://github.com/nozaq/terraform-aws-secure-baseline) for secured basline.